Interpreting Institutional Response

 Rotation Research uses a controlled analytical vocabulary to describe how institutional systems behave over time.
 Some of these terms—particularly those describing system response to pressure—have close analogues in everyday language.
 When translated carefully, these analogues can help convey structural behavior without relying on legal or technical framing.

-One such translation concerns how institutions respond when stabilizing mechanisms are introduced or removed.
+One such translation concerns how institutions respond when stabilizing or self-corrective mechanisms are introduced, constrained, or removed.

 Immune Response as Structural Metaphor

-In Rotation Logic, an institutional immune response refers to system-level behavior that preserves continuity, coherence, or legitimacy when established authority structures perceive destabilization.
+In Rotation Logic, an institutional immune response refers to system-level behavior that preserves durational authority and discretionary control when established authority structures perceive destabilization.
 These responses are structural, not moral, and do not depend on intent or bad faith.

 In common language, this dynamic is often described using biological metaphors:

-A healthy immune response stabilizes a system by regulating genuinely destabilizing inputs while allowing beneficial processes to function.
+• A healthy immune response stabilizes a system by regulating genuinely destabilizing inputs while allowing self-healing and self-sustaining processes to function.

-An autoimmune response occurs when the system misidentifies a stabilizing mechanism as a threat and suppresses it, thereby degrading long-term adaptive capacity.
+• An autoimmune response occurs when the system treats a stabilizing or self-corrective mechanism as a threat and suppresses it, thereby degrading long-term adaptive capacity.

 This metaphor is descriptive rather than evaluative.
 It captures how systems behave under pressure, not whether any particular response is justified.